superhi/superhi-book-club/README.md

 ## Features

-- Brose through a list of amazing books written by Black authors.
+- Browse through a list of amazing books written by Black authors.
 - Click on a book to open up a side panel and see more details.

 <a name="getting-started"/>